amidoimidazol/bio_info/README.md

 Bioinformatical algorithms
 --------
-Solutions to the course Bioinformatical algorithms on coursera.
+Solutions to the course Bioinformatical algorithms on https://www.coursera.org/.